ernoult/tutorial_OOD_ED_ESIEE/README.md

 ## Package requirements

-Python >3.6 is required to run this code, along with Pytorch, matplotlib and scikit-learn.
+Python >3.6 is required to run this code, along with Pytorch, matplotlib, scikit-learn and ipywidgets (for interactive plots).

 Run the following command lines to set the environment using conda:
 ```